Ibrahim Nasrallah: Poetry for children

 Nasrallah is a regular contributor to several to the main newspapers in the Arab world.

 He is also a painter and photographer.
 He has contributed to several exhibitions and had his own photography shows entitled The Autobiography of an Eye in 1996, and Under Two Suns: Images and Words in 2004, The Life of the Dead Sea a participation at the fifth Gwangju Biennale – South Korea 2004.

 Many academic theses handled his poetry and novels.
 The following dealt exclusively with his works:

 Nasrallah also had poetry reading at several cultural centers in metropolitan cities such as Paris, Rome, Venice, Frankfurt, Berlin, and cities in England Denmark, Switzerland and the United States of America ...., not to mention numerous literary activities in almost all Arabic capitals.
 Nasrallah also gave lectures and poetry readings at many of the local Jordanian universities as well Arabs and European universities.
-His work has attracted attention among critics and international academia with 10 literary critic books, 15 PhD thesis, and around 45 Maters thesis studying his work.
+His work has attracted attention among critics and international academia with 10 books of literary criticism, 15 PhD dissertations, and around 45 master's theses studying his work.